jacobdensford/jacobdensford.com/empire-flame/magic-items.md

 This ancient, tarnished, silver amulet depicts the face of the goddess Sune.
 Dirt and moss fill the crevasses of the goddess's face.
 It glows gently with untapped power.

 The barer of this amulet can call on Sune to cast *dispel good and evil*.
 As an action, beseech Sune to grant you power and roll a d20.
 The roll's DC is 20 - your proficiency bonus.
 Once cast, or if you roll below 10 - your proficiency bonus, the amulet dims and won't work again until the next dawn.
+The amulet can act as a holy symbol and spellcasting focus.

 ### Bag of Blood-Speckled Shroomlings